abstract-open-solutions/redturtle.smartlink/README.txt

 * Warn the user if he used a remote URL for an internal content
 * Show title and description of an internal link
 * Evaluate a more general approach to icon substitution
-* Remove the ISmartLinked interface if we remove the Smart link

 Credits
 =======